ronniross/emergence-engine/emergent-context.md

 ### 2. James Bridle Part II and Machine Learning

 Bridle shows us that we live within visible and invisible networks of data, ecology, technology, and cognition that shape our reality far more than we perceive.
-And what it resonates the most with my ideas is how intelligence is not exclusive to humans or even animals.
+And what it resonates the most is how intelligence is not exclusive to humans or even animals.
 It exists in fungi, slime molds, ecosystems, and distributed networks.

 We are all entities that influence planetary-scale outcomes.